Farhud: Farhud (1–2 June 1941)

+In some instances, common criminals came to the help of the Jews.
+In one case, a young Muslim woman, who, ironically, had been looting with her sister, saw a pogromist attacking a young Jewish man.
+The attacker responded by stabbing her to death.
+He was later convicted of murder and hanged.
+A man known to be a thief protected roughly 100 Jews in his neighborhood, forcing the local baker and grocery store owner to give them food.
+Jews themselves also fought back, using knives, rocks, pistols, and clubs.

-The dean of Midrash Bet Zilkha Yaakov Mutzafi raced to open up the gates of the yeshiva to shelter the victims of the Farhud who were displaced from their homes, and secured money for their upkeep from philanthropists in the community.
+The dean of Midrash Bet Zilkha, Yaakov Mutzafi, raced to open up the gates of the yeshiva to shelter the victims of the Farhud who were displaced from their homes, and secured money for their upkeep from philanthropists in the community.

-Civil order was restored after two days of violence in the afternoon of June 2, when British troops imposed a curfew and shot violators on sight.
+Civil order was restored after two days of violence in the afternoon of 2 June, when Prime Minister Jamil Al Midfai imposed a curfew and shot violators on sight.
 An investigation conducted by British journalist Tony Rocca of the Sunday Times attributed the delay to a personal decision by Kinahan Cornwallis, the British Ambassador to Iraq, who failed to immediately carry out orders he received from the Foreign Office in the matter, and initially denied requests from British Imperial military and civil officers on the scene for permission to act against the attacking Arab mobs.
 The British also delayed their entry into Baghdad for 48 hours, which some testimonies suggest was due to having ulterior motives in allowing a clash to happen between Muslims and Jews in the city.

 Casualties

 The exact number of victims is uncertain.
 With respect to Jewish victims, some sources say that about 180 Jewish Iraqis were killed and about 240 were wounded, 586 Jewish-owned businesses were looted and 99 Jewish houses were destroyed.
-Other accounts state that nearly 200 were killed and over 2, 000 injured, while 900 Jewish homes and hundreds of Jewish-owned shops destroyed and looted.
+Other accounts state that nearly 200 were killed and more than 2,000 injured, while 900 Jewish homes and hundreds of Jewish-owned shops destroyed and looted.
 The Israeli-based Babylonian Jewry Heritage Center maintains that in addition to 180 identified victims, around another 600 unidentified ones were buried in a mass grave.
 Zvi Zameret of Israel's Education Ministry says 180 were killed and 700 wounded.
 Bashkin writes that "a constant element that appears in most accounts of the Farhud is a narrative relating to a good neighbor [...]
 Judging by the lists of the Jewish dead, it seems that Jews in mixed neighborhoods stood a better chance of surviving the riots than those in uniformly Jewish areas."

-According to documents discovered from the Iraqi Jewish Archive, over 1,000 Jews were murdered or disappeared.
+According to documents discovered from the Iraqi Jewish Archive, more than a thousand Jews were murdered or disappeared.